 Contact Us to Get Started

 The breast lift is a procedure designed to lift, firm, and shape your breasts to create a youthful, perky contour.
 The surgery itself can last from ten to fifteen years, though that timeframe may be extended if you take care of your body and your skin by regularly exercising and eating a healthy diet.
-If you’d like more information about how a breast lift can transform your life, call the Plastic & Cosmetic Center of South Texas in San Antonio, TX at 210-890-2415.
+If you’d like more information about how a breast lift can transform your life, call the Plastic and Cosmetic Center of South Texas in San Antonio, TX at 210-890-2415.